Magisk-Modules-Alt-Repo/submission/README.md

 * Module submissions give developers their own working repository on the Alt-Repo, where they can push their code directly.
 It **requires direct developer support** for updates to be created.
 This type of submission is best for developers who have created a module that they wish to maintain on the Alt-Repo.
 * Mirror submissions simply clone an existing repository from a developer to the Alt-Repo, where it is updated automatically every 30 minutes.
 Modules **do not require human maintenance**.
 It also **does not require the consent of the original developer** in order to mirror the module.
 This type of submission is best for non-developers who simply want to put a module that somebody else made on the Alt-Repo for easy access.

+# Submission Guidelines
+We want to make sure that there are no dangerous modules on the Alt-Repo.
+Please abide by these guidelines.

+* Device-specific modules **are allowed**.
+* "Trivial" modules **are allowed**.
+This includes simple boot scripts.
+* No malicious modules (deleting core files or breaking system intentionally).
+* No broken modules (doesn't do what it says it will).
+* No duplicate submissions.
+* Module ID must match repo name (otherwise Magisk Manager fails to download it).

+It is worth noting that the final approval decision comes from our moderators.
+If they do not see your module as being fit for the Alt-Repo, they have the choice to deny it.
+However, they are encouraged to stay unbaised when approving or rejecting modules.

 # Migrating  Repositories
 We have an internal (but publicly accessible) tool that makes migrating repositories to the Alt-Repo easy.
 Moderators should use [mmar-migrate](https://github.com/Magisk-Modules-Alt-Repo/mmar-migrate) (Magisk-Module-Alt-Repo Migrate) to migrate existing repositories to the Alt-Repo.